Reality and fiction

 Quick draft (to expand upon later):

-1: Ideas purely based on reality (no hypotheticals, no fantasy worlds, no counterfactual thinking, no normative statements).
-Hypotheticals, fantasy worlds, counterfactual thinking and normative statements (what I call "Irrealis") are considered lies, and the possible functions of pragmatic use, expressing desires or providing entertainment through fiction are ignored.
+1: Ideas purely based on reality (no hypotheticals, no fantasy worlds, no counterfactual thinking, no normative statements, no desires).
+Hypotheticals, fantasy worlds, counterfactual thinking, normative statements and desires (what I call "Irrealis") are considered lies, and the possible functions of pragmatic use, expressing desires or providing entertainment through fiction are ignored.
 This view is morally nihilistic, as morality is considered a lie, as well as desires in general.
 The future may or may not be deemed as "real", depending on the exact view.

 2: Irrealis is acknowledged for its possible uses (mentioned above) but the existence of such counterfactual or fantasy scenarios is denied.